dojo/docs/dojox/dtl.rst

 Markup Syntax
 =============

-Since Dojo implements markup just as it is in Django's implementation, the best place to visit would be `The Django Book`_ or the `Django Template Language Documentation`_.
+Since Dojo implements markup just as it is in Django's implementation, the best place to visit would be :ref:`The Django Book` or the :ref:`Django Template Language Documentation`.

 But in case you are just itching to know what it looks like, it's made up of some simple parts: ``{% tags %}``, ``{{ variables }}``, ``{{ variables|filtered }}`` and ``{{ variables|more:"advanced"|filtering }}``.
 Sometimes tags have groupings of tags, sometimes they work alone.